kartikj69/Auto-Rotate-Key-vault-Secrets/Readme.md

     ```

 ## How It Works
-1. The Automation Account runs a PowerShell script on a scheduled basis (hourly by default)
+1. The Logic App runs on a recurrence trigger (hourly by default)
-2. The script:
+2. The workflow:
-    - Logs in using managed identity
+   - Uses HTTP actions with managed identity authentication
-    - Retrieves the current secret from Key Vault
    - Regenerates the primary key for the Translator service
+   - Parses the JSON response to extract the new key
-    - Deletes and purges the old secret from Key Vault
+   - Deletes the old secret from Key Vault
+   - Waits for a delay to ensure deletion is complete
-    - Stores the new key in Key Vault
+   - Purges the deleted secret from Key Vault
-    - Additionally regenerates the secondary key (for high availability)
+   - Adds the new key as a secret to Key Vault

 ## Configuration
 Key configuration parameters in `terraform.tfvars`:
-- `sku_name`: Tier of the Automation Account
+- `logicapp_name`: Name of the Logic App workflow
-- `schedule`: Controls when key rotation occurs (frequency, interval, timezone)
+- `logicapp_schedule`: Controls when key rotation occurs (frequency, interval, timezone)
-- `runbook`: Defines the PowerShell script execution environment
+- `secret_name`: Name of the secret in Key Vault

 ## Security Considerations
 - System-assigned managed identities are used for authentication